-We are also committed to working collaboratively with a range of other partners including schools and colleges, the County Council, health, police and fire services to achieve what is needed for our District.
-This is done through the Lichfield District Board.
-We also need the continued support of the voluntary, business and community sectors, to maximise the huge contribution they make to the quality of life of local communities and residents.
+We are also committed to working collaboratively with a range of other partners including the County Council, education, health, housing, business, police, fire and the voluntary and community sector to achieve what is needed for our District.
+The Lichfield District Board brings together key strategic decision makers from each of the partner organisations to support this.
+We also work closely and support the voluntary, business and community sectors, to maximise the huge contribution they make to the quality of life of local communities and residents.